juanpc2018/Amiga-Guide-4000-4000T/README.md

 A4000D has many optional 3rd party SCSI Cards available </br> schematics were reverse eng. and [recreation boards were made](https://scsi.me/#lineup)  </br>

-Amiga 4000 series D/T have Zorro-3 Slots "faster" vs. A2000 Zorro-2 </br>
+Amiga 4000 / 3000 series have Zorro-3 Slots "faster" vs. A2000 Zorro-2 </br>
 AGA video chipset like A1200 </br>
-All Amigas come with a "basic" GPU, that requires special 15KHz monitor, &/or scan converter  </br>
+All Amigas come with a "basic" GPU, that requires special 15KHz monitor, &/or scan converter + </br>
-rare DB23 connector + adapter to DB15 VGA </br>
+Rare DB23 adapter to DB15 VGA </br>
-The A/T has standard AT Power supply "low efficiency 68%"  </br>
+The A/T has standard AT Power supply "Efficiency 68%"  </br>
-The "D" has a different custom PSU, with different connectors. </br>
+The "D" has a different custom PSU, different connectors. </br>

-many Amiga store websites sell most parts for DIY or pre-built adapters. </br>
+many Amiga store websites sell most parts for DIY or pre-built adapters, </br>
+to adapt a Newer ATX >2.1 PSU to A4000T AT board for example. </br>

-A3000 & A2000 have a similar story, but more advanced,  </br>
+A3000 & A2000 have a similar story, </br>
-because were more common / available, easy to buy / find,  </br>
+were more common, easy to buy / find,  </br>
-some recreated custom chips in FPGA "drop in replacements"  </br>
+some recreated all custom chips in FPGA "drop in replacements"  </br>
-[A3000 (90-92)](https://en.wikipedia.org/wiki/Amiga_3000) was recreated completely again in Hardware. </br>
+[A3000 (90-92)](https://en.wikipedia.org/wiki/Amiga_3000) recreated completely again in Hardware. </br>
-A4000 still require custom IC's: D has socket, T is soldered to the board. </br>
+A4000 still require custom IC's: D has socket, T is soldered to board. </br>
-similar to C64, custom ICs were also recreated in FPGA, ARM & CPLD. </br>
+similar to C64 story, custom ICs were recreated in FPGA, ARM & CPLD like SID, GAL, PLD, Memory. </br>

 When Apple transitioned to PPC, some Amiga developers also created Dual-CPU accelerator boards </br>
-like Cyberstorm Mk3 with M68k 060 & PowerPC 603e or 604e </br>
+like Cyberstorm Mk3 with M68k 060 & PowerPC 604e </br>
 AmigaOS4 was recompiled for PPC architecture, </br>
-and Newer Amiga X1000 X5000 machines for PPC were launched </br>
+Newer Amiga X1000 X5000 machines for PPC were launched </br>
 Those PPC had a CPU similar to PowerMac G5 "64-Bit" Single/Dual-Core versions </br>
 but the CPU they chosed does Not have Altivec "MMX instructions" </br>
-There are Modern PPC Cpus today for embedded systems that contain Altivec "Newer" generations </br>
+There are Modern PPC Cpus for embedded systems that contain Altivec "Newer" generations </br>
 That was a major design flaw in my opinion of the X Amiga PPC generation. </br>

 ## GPU's